scalar-labs/scalardb-samples/scalardb-sample/README.md

 ### Load the schema

-The database schema (the method in which the data will be organized) for the sample application has already been defined in [**schema.json**](schema.json).
+The database schema (the method in which the data will be organized) for the sample application has already been defined in [`schema.json`](schema.json).

-To apply the schema, go to the [`scalardb` Releases](https://github.com/scalar-labs/scalardb/releases) page and download the ScalarDB Schema Loader that matches the version of ScalarDB that you want to use to the `scalardb-samples/scalardb-sample` folder.
+To apply the schema, go to the [ScalarDB Releases](https://github.com/scalar-labs/scalardb/releases) page and download the ScalarDB Schema Loader that matches the version of ScalarDB that you want to use to the `scalardb-samples/scalardb-sample` folder.

 Then, run the following command, replacing `<VERSION>` with the version of the ScalarDB Schema Loader that you downloaded: